 Parties shall pre-mark all exhibits prior appearing before the Court for hearing.
 Blank templates with the case name, date of the trial, case number, Judges name and other identifying information shall be brought to the trial.
 Contact the Clerk’s Office for assistance with pre-marking exhibits.
 Online the Clerk's office also has a template that can be downloaded to assist in marking exhibits.

 Special Set Hearings

 - Motions must be filed and docketed with clerk before a matter will be scheduled for special set hearing.

-- An Order is NOT required for a special set hearing; however, a special set hearing cannot be cancelled unless the matter set for hearing is settled (with an agreed order presented to Court) or withdrawn.
+- Special set hearings are set by Court order and cannot be cancelled except by further order of the Court unless the matter is settled (with an agreed order presented to Court) or withdrawn.

 Temporary Relief Hearings